-- Early fall - Long-listed applicants are selected and informed, and AAAS interviews long-listed applicants.
+- Fall - Long-listed applicants are selected and informed, and AAAS interviews long-listed applicants.

-- Early October - Short-listed applicants are selected and informed, and interview with AAAS panel.
+- Late fall - Short-listed applicants are selected and informed, and interview with AAAS panel.

-- November - Class of 2019 Fellows are selected and informed.
+- Late fall - Class of 2019 Fellows are selected and informed.

 - January - Fellowship year begins with training at AAAS headquarters - all Fellows are expected to attend.